opentensor/developer-docs/docs/schedule-key-swap.md

 - The actual coldkey swap event occurs on-chain when the chain is back to normal operations.
 - This is a free transaction. **However, you need a balance of at least one TAO in your old coldkey to initiate a coldkey swap to your new coldkey.**

-:::danger Do not run using a same coldkey
+:::danger Do not run more than once using a same coldkey

 **We highly recommend that you run this command only once for each distinct pair of** (**old** coldkey, **new** coldkey).